cemGr/TransportStationLiveFeed/README.md

 python train_gb.py
 ```

-To estimate how long the training will take on your machine, run
+To get an approximate idea of the training time you can run
-`estimate_runtime.py` which fits the model on a small sample and extrapolates the
+`estimate_runtime.py`.
+The script fits the model on a few small samples
+and performs a linear regression on the measured runtimes to estimate the
-runtime for the full dataset:
+time required for the full dataset:

 ```bash
 python estimate_runtime.py